waveform80/picamera/docs/recipes2.rst

             camera.stop_recording()

-This example also demonstrates writing the circular buffer to disk in an efficient manner using the :meth:`~picamera.CircularIO.read1` method (as opposed to :meth:`~picamera.CircularIO.read`).
+This example also demonstrates writing the circular buffer to disk in an efficient manner using the :meth:`~picamera.streams.CircularIO.read1` method (as opposed to :meth:`~picamera.streams.CircularIO.read`).

 .. note::

-    Note that :meth:`~picamera.CircularIO.read1` does not guarantee to return the number of bytes requested, even if they are available in the underlying stream; it simply returns as many as are available from a single chunk up to the limit specified.
+    Note that :meth:`~picamera.streams.CircularIO.read1` does not guarantee to return the number of bytes requested, even if they are available in the underlying stream; it simply returns as many as are available from a single chunk up to the limit specified.

 .. versionadded:: 1.0